Dewar (crater)

 Dewar is a lunar impact crater that lies on the Moon's far side.
 Less than one crater diameter to the south-southwest is the crater Stratton.
 Vening Meinesz is a little over one crater diameter to the northwest.
 The slightly worn rim of this crater is roughly circular, with a small outward protrusion along the southern edge.
 The interior floor is marked by several small impacts along the eastern side.

+The crater was named after British chemist James Dewar by the IAU in 1970.

-Dewar lies on the south side of an anomalously low albedo area of terrain (dark patch) on the far side of the moon.
+Dewar lies on the south side of an anomalously low albedo area of terrain (dark patch) on the far side of the Moon.
 The low-albedo area is also a geochemical anomaly, and is high in iron oxide and titanium dioxide.
 It has been interpreted as a cryptomare.

 Satellite craters

 By convention these features are identified on lunar maps by placing the letter on the side of the crater midpoint that is closest to Dewar.